 Bureaucrats and other public servants are paid very low salaries, which are far below those of their equivalent private sector counterparts.
-Once hired, job security of bureaucrats and other public servants is assured for life, and it’s very difficult to sack them.
+Once hired, job security of bureaucrats and other public servants is assured for life through Article 311 of the constitution, and it’s very difficult to sack them.
 Performance is not incentivized to ensure high quality of output and accountability.
 Staffing at senior levels is tenured and promotion is seniority-based.
 People in these positions are not hired from the private sector, thus depriving our public institutions of a wide array of talent and expertise.

 (4) Our weak federalism and lack of subsidiarity has resulted in weak local government.
 Powers and control over tax revenues are too over-centralized with the Centre and States, who are distant and lack knowledge of local circumstances.
 States and local councils lack the capability to self-finance, as taxation powers are vested in the Centre.
 Cities lack independent municipal councils, and are administered by mega-municipalities which are run by inept and unaccountable IAS officers.
 Ditto for the towns and villages, where the panchayats have been given very little power.